GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-20.md

 ---
-title: "Curriculum implementation - From descriptions to courses"
+title: "Increasing impact through effective communication, dissemination and exploitation"
 collection: teaching
-type: "Online training"
+type: "Training"
 permalink: /teaching/teaching-20
-venue: "SEED4NA Virtual Summer School "
+venue: "ODECO Training Week 4"
-date: 2021-05-27
+date: 2024-04-17
-location: "Online"
+location: "Leuven, Belgium"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.